T-M-A/gokita/README.md

 ```

 After you run docker-compose up your services will start up and any change you make to
-your code will automatically rebuild and restart your service
+your code will automatically rebuild and restart your service.

+You can use [BloomRPC](https://github.com/uw-labs/bloomrpc) to validate/test.

 ### Epilogue